lauriannala/ex_chip8/README.md

 # ExChip8

-Experimental project: chip8 emulator written with Elixir using Scenic.
+Chip8 emulator written with Elixir using Scenic.

 # Running